Online Engineering Programs Home

 The University of Central Florida’s College of Engineering and Computer Science offers an online master of science program in industrial engineering.
 Students in this program will learn to lead the way in the designing and improvement of products, processes, and systems within the services and manufacturing industries.

 This flexible online program also allows students to choose one from the six available focus areas: human systems engineering/ergonomics; interactive simulation and training systems; operations research; quality systems engineering; simulation modeling and analysis; and systems engineering.
-With both thesis and non-thesis learning options, students in this program will graduate with the skills needed for advancing their industrial engineering careers.
+With both thesis and non-thesis learning options, students in this program will graduate with the skills needed to advance their industrial engineering careers.

 Comprising 30 credits, the program includes core courses such as engineering statistics; project engineering; advanced engineering economic analysis; and systems engineering.